Translate English video to German | Fast, accurate AI | HeyGen

 Upload your video

 Choose a video from your device or import it directly from YouTube, Google Drive, or Dropbox.
-The system will analyse your audio and prepare it for translation.
+The system will analyze your audio and prepare it for translation.

 Select English to German